kal-kyokya/kal-kyokya/weeklyWorkLog/README.md

 **Lesson:** The fine line between Order & Chaos.
 How much effort should one put in greetings familiar faces?
 Gotta trial-and-error my way into figuring this out.

 ### 🌟 <b>Highlights of the Week</b>
 - <b>Memorable moment / breakthrough / proud event</b>: Synchronous events as I step out to get me some food.
-Seeing myself, more and more, embodying DLHI from the looks, through the deeds, to the being.
+Seeing myself, more and more, ```embodying DLHI``` from the looks, through the deeds, to the being.
-- <b>Quote, inspiration, or personal reflection</b>: ```Every great man is an actor of his own ideal``` - Jordan B. Peterson paraphrasing Friedrich Mietzsche.
+- <b>Quote, inspiration, or personal reflection</b>: ```"Every great man is an actor of his own ideal"``` - Jordan B. Peterson paraphrasing Friedrich Mietzsche.
 This in alignment with breakthrough segment serves a indication of the present of meaning on the path being trailblazed.

 ---